Innovation Challenge Health Care Track

-Find a Solution that Measurably Improves Outcomes
+Find a Solution that Measurably Improves Outcomes in Healthcare

 Healthcare in the U.S. represents the largest sector in the largest economy in the world.
 But its benefits are far from evenly distributed.
 In particular, improvements in affordability and access to care -- together with better health outcomes and care delivery -- represent critical challenges in achieving efficient, effective and equitable healthcare for all Americans.